The First-Time Homebuyer’s Guide to Pennsylvania Property

 3. Shop for a Mortgage

-Mortgage rates in the U.S. have been dropping steadily in the first half of 2019, so when you’re exploring your options be sure to choose a lender that reflects these rates.
-Keep in mind that credit unions, like Citadel, don’t operate for profit, so they tend to offer lower interest rates than banks, as well as flexible first-time homebuyer solutions.
-Once you’ve chosen a lender, consider pre-qualifying for a mortgage—this will further clarify your budget and will show you are a serious buyer.
+Mortgage rates in the U.S. constantly fluctuate, so choose a lender carefully.
+Keep in mind that credit unions such as Citadel don’t operate for profit, so they tend to offer lower interest rates than banks, as well as flexible first-time homebuyer solutions.
+Once you’ve chosen a lender, consider prequalifying for a mortgage—this will further clarify your budget and will show you are a serious buyer.

 4. Seek Help if You Need It